+During the third quarter of 2011, we entered into negotiations to sell one of our real estate owned investments to a third party at which time it was determined that the property met the held-for-sale requirements pursuant to the accounting guidance.
+As a result, this investment was reclassified from real estate owned to real estate held-for-sale at a fair value of \$1.9 million and property operating income and expenses, which netted to a loss of \$0.2 million for the three months ended September 30, 2011 and 2010, respectively, were classified as discontinued operations.
 During the third quarter of 2010, we agreed to sell one of our real estate owned investments to a third party.
-As a result, this investment was reclassified from real estate owned to real estate held-for-sale at a fair value of \$5.5 million and property operating income and expenses, which netted to a loss of less than \$0.1 million for the three months ended March 31, 2010, were reclassified to discontinued operations.
+As a result, this investment was reclassified from real estate owned to real estate held-for-sale at a fair value of \$5.5 million and property operating income and expenses, which netted to income of \$0.1 million for the three months ended September 30, 2010, were classified as discontinued operations.
+The property was sold in the fourth quarter of 2010.